 Health care professionals, grief counselors, medical and psychological clinicians, primarily ones who take a holistic approach, are key in helping clients seek viable options for bereavement recovery.
 Bereavement recovery can take time but After Death Communication is a progressive option that all providers should consider as a conjoint avenue to wellness.
 After Death Communication and its various manifestations provide a visionary approach to grief coaching offering peace, solace, and personal transcendence.

 Louisa Mastromarino, CEO of Holistic Consortium, is a certified counselor educator, certified psychic/medium, and certified intuitive consultant.
 She is also a clinical hypnotherapist with over twenty years of experience in the communications and education fields.
-Louisa has been featured in Careers from the Kitchen Table by Raven Blair Davis .
-Visit www.distantholistic.com or email email@example.com for more information or to arrange a private distant consultation.
+Louisa has been featured in Careers from the Kitchen Table by Raven Blair Davis and is the author of Spifford Max and the Cycle Pups Go to Washington, D.C., Spifford Max and the Cycle Pups Go to Philadelphia, PA, Spifford Max and the Cycle Pups Go to New York City, and Brizzley Bear Loves Poetry .
+Visit www.distantholistic.com or email firstname.lastname@example.org for more information or to arrange a private distant consultation.
 Thank you.

 Beischel, J., Mosher, C., Boccuzzi, M., (2014 – 2015).
 The possible effects on bereavement of assisted after-death communication during readings with psychic mediums: a continuing bonds perspective.